-John Stollery Royal Aeronautical Society 4 Hamilton Place London W1J 7BQ United Kingdom
+John Stollery Royal Aeronautical Society 4 Hamilton Place London W1J 7BQ United Kingdom and control of gas turbine aero-engines

 For further advice on submitting papers to The Aeronautical Journal, please refer to the Guidance for Authors on page iv.
 If previously agreed with the editorial staff, it may be possible to supply a paper in a different format.